‘RHOA’ Star Porsha Williams Flaunts Post-Baby Body 6 Weeks After Baby, ‘Bounce Back Game Is Strong’

 Leakes also allegedly claimed that Williams had a “giant body,” to which the new mom replied by telling her that she had a “granddaddy long legs and box body.”

 “This is what my so called ‘Big sis’ sent me 6 days after giving birth,” Porsha said of the messages she received.

-“NeNe is so miserable and ain’t happy for nobody.
-FatShamingANewMomShameOnYou.”
+“NeNe is so miserable and ain’t happy for nobody,” Porsha added, concluding with the hashtag “FatShamingANewMomShameOnYou.”